-Whether you are just starting out or a pro, there’s nothing wrong with free, right?
+Whether you are just starting out or a pro, there is nothing wrong with free, right?
 I like to say, “If it’s free, it’s for me.”
 It’s a funny saying, but there is some truth to it.
-There are some awesome tools out there and they are free as a bird!
+There are some excellent tools out there, and they are free as a bird!

 Alright, FreeUp Gang.
 Let’s get to it!

 We already know you are an impressive writer, but adding a few new tools to your arsenal can’t hurt!
-Here are the must-have tools every writer needs.
+So here are the must-have tools every writer needs.
 Oh, did I mention they are free?

 What's under the hood of this spell-checking beast?
-An AI-powered algorithm checking the tone of your correspondence and even checking your documents for plagiarism.
+An AI-powered algorithm checks the tone of your correspondence and even checks your documents for plagiarism.

 Capitalize My Title

 Capitalize My Title is exactly what it sounds like.
-A title capitalization tool used to make sure your titles or headlines use proper capitalization rules according to various style guides including APA, MLA, AP, and Chicago.
+A title capitalization tool is used to make sure your titles or headlines use proper capitalization rules according to various style guides, including APA, MLA, AP, and Chicago.

 Hemingway Editor is a word processor and proofreading tool designed for professional writers.
 The app uses color codes to highlight errors and hard-to-read sentences.
 This stellar web application even detects the presence of adverbs and passive voice.

-We have been noticing audio engineering and production tickets pouring into the job queue.
+We have noticed audio engineering and production tickets pouring into the job queue.
 It’s also no secret that video editors and plenty of other industries find their audio tools and DAWs useful for many situations.
 In an ever-growing and expensive industry, these workstations won’t break the bank at all.